Module API

 Defines a JavaScript function that always returns a Promise

-and whose native code is by default dispatched on the different thread than the JavaScript runtime runs on.
+and whose native code is by default dispatched on a different thread than the JavaScript runtime runs on.

 String